usaid-cs/yesterday-i-learned/biology.md

+1. The [alpha-gal syndrome](https://www.mayoclinic.org/diseases-conditions/alpha-gal-syndrome/symptoms-causes/syc-20428608) makes you allergic to [the alpha-gal in] red meat.
 1. [Having a Y chromosome does not automatically qualify you as male.](http://www.isna.org/faq/y_chromosome) The [sex-determining region Y gene](https://en.wikipedia.org/wiki/Testis-determining_factor) may be incorrectly encoded, ending up with infants that have a Y chromosome, but look like females in most ways, except often with underdeveloped testes.
 1. [Breasts get 25% bigger on average after sex.](https://www.youtube.com/watch?v=ww_FFS8yjlc)
 1. [Each shot of a "five-hour energy" drink contains 4 Calories.](https://www.youtube.com/watch?v=uS99oFm33nM)